Microsoft Entra Verified ID architecture overview

 Distributing initial credentials

 Alice accepts employment with Woodgrove.
-As part of the onboarding process, an Azure Active Directory (AD) account is created for Alice to use inside of the Woodgrove trust boundary.
+As part of the onboarding process, a Microsoft Entra account is created for Alice to use inside of the Woodgrove trust boundary.
 Alice’s manager must figure out how to enable Alice, who works remotely, to receive initial sign-in information in a secure way.
 In the past, the IT department might have provided those credentials to their manager, who would print them and hand them to Alice.
-This doesn’t work with remote employees.
+Printing the credentials doesn’t work with remote employees.

 VCs can add value to centralized systems by augmenting the credential distribution process.
 Instead of needing the manager to provide credentials, Alice can use their VC as proof of identity to receive their initial username and credentials for centralized systems access.
 Alice presents the proof of identity they added to their wallet as part of the onboarding process.